SmartDude04/band-piano/README.md

 to how the notes are sent to the players

 ## Docker
-Plans are to make this a deployable docker container.
+Plans are to make this a deployable [Docker](https://www.docker.com/) container.
 More info will be provided when that becomes a possibility.
 \
 \
 Licensed under the [MIT License](https://opensource.org/license/mit).
 See `LICENSE.md` for details.